EuenSkreuen/Simulointi/README.md

 - To do:
     - run several (say 10) independent simulation runs taking several (say 10 again) samples (keeping the order is important here)
-        - jotta tän vois tehdä, pitää joku tehdä taulukkohärveli, mihin nämät järjestyksessä tallentuu
+        - jotta tän vois tehdä, pitää joku tehdä taulukkohärveli, mihin nämät järjestyksessä tallentuu?
     - compute the correlations between the elements of these series
     - Observe the average length of the queue on arrival (i.e before preparation) as this queue forms a memory between samples that are taken too close to each other

 #
 #

 ####ASSIGNMENT 3######